andy-hong/ModTtest/README.md

 # modTtest
 Implementation of the modified t-test proposed by Zwiers and von Storch 1995, J.Clim 8

-Below is the logic model of the modified t-test
+Below is the logic model of the modified t-test.

 ![Logic Model](logic model.png)